itchyny/lightline.vim/README.md

 If you have installed [vim-fugitive](https://github.com/tpope/vim-fugitive), the branch status is automatically available:
 ![lightline.vim - tutorial](https://raw.github.com/itchyny/lightline.vim/master/image/tutorial/3.png)
 but you find it annoying!
-So you add to your .vimrc:
+Then you add to your .vimrc:
 ```vim
   let g:lightline = {
         \ 'colorscheme': 'wombat',